cartwatson/Nexus/docs/api-documentation.md

     - id of satellite request
     - if not provided, all images are returned
 - `droid`
-    - id of droid from which images are requested
+    - id of droid that images are requested from
     - if not provided, "DROID" is assumed